wellyington/blog/_posts/2021-07-03-hello-world-with-jekyll-how-to-get-started-with-jekyll.markdown

 If we update our site now on the local server, you will notice that your updates are built in your blog.

-The post **“Hello World!”** and the page **“Contact Me”.**
+The post **“Hello World!”** and the page **“Contact Me”** are displayed in the site.

-Congratulations, now you are officially introduced to Jekyll.
-There are more to learn about the framework, but now you have a better idea how to start a project and how to take your first steps by your own.
+Congratulations, you are officially introduced to Jekyll.
+There are more to learn about the framework, but already you have a better idea on how to start a project and how to take your first steps by your own.

-Jekyll's official documentation provides a large amount of handful content to help on your your walk-through.
+[Jekyll's official documentation](https://jekyllrb.com/docs/) provides a large amount of handful content to help on your your walk-through.

 In a future append to this article I will cover Jekyll includes, templates and how to customize Jekyll´s Minima built in theme with your own CSS.